danielabar/meblog/src/markdown/rails-enum-mysql-postgres.md

 ```

 <aside class="markdown-aside">
-If you're using the <a href="https://docs.rubocop.org/rubocop-rails/" class="markdown-link">rubocop-rails</a> gem with the default settings, you may encounter a lint error on the SQL heredoc not using the <a href="https://docs.rubocop.org/rubocop-rails/cops_rails.html#railssquishedsqlheredocs" class="markdown-link">squish</a> method.
+If you're using the <a href="https://docs.rubocop.org/rubocop-rails/" class="markdown-link">rubocop-rails</a> gem with the default settings, you may encounter a lint error <a href="https://docs.rubocop.org/rubocop-rails/cops_rails.html#railssquishedsqlheredocs" class="markdown-link">Rails/SquishedSQLHeredocs</a>, because the SQL heredoc is not using the squish method.
 In this case, you can go ahead and append ".squish" to the SQL heredocs in the migration as suggested by the linter to.
 Just be aware that some PostgreSQL syntax such as comments and functions do require newlines to be preserved so you may not always want this, but that's not an issue for the simple syntax used in this migration.
 See the Ruby <a href="https://www.rubydoc.info/github/rubyworks/facets/String%3Asquish" class="markdown-link">String docs</a> for more details about the squish method.
 </aside>

 One last thing to know before running the migration, is that you must set the `schema_format` to be `:sql` in your application config in order for the enum definition to be captured in the schema file: